 Retail associates assist customers, process payments, and keep sales floors stocked and organized.
 Learn how to gain sales experience in this entry-level role.

 Retail associates help customers as they shop, often serving as the final step in the sales journey.
 As an entry-level customer service position with minimal educational requirements, a retail associate job can be a good first step toward a career in sales.
-Let’s take a closer look at what retail associates do, how much they make, and how to get the job.
+Take a closer look at what retail associates do, how much they make, and how to get the job.

 A retail associate helps customers while they shop, answers questions, and assists in daily store operations.
 In this role, you serve as a representative of the retail brand and play an important role in the store’s overall success.
 Retail associates might also be referred to as sales associates or representatives.